ozgurd5/ozgurd5/README.md

 <h1 align="center">Hi 👋, I'm Özgür!</h1>
-<h3 align="center">I'm a 2nd Grade CS Student with an endless interest in Programming and Game Development<br>I’m currently learning Unity Engine, C# and C</h3>
+<h3 align="center">I'm a I am a 3rd year CS student with an endless interest in Programming and Game Development.<br>I am currently working as a game developer at Kaliba Games and develop puzzle games for mobile platforms!</h3>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">